Cooperative Transportation using Multiple Single-Rotor Robots and Decentralized Control for Unknown Payloads: EXPERIMENT

-Figure \ref{fig:ex_result12} shows the results of the aerial transportation with a biased COM and a robot failure.
-The results confirmed that the proposed method enables the tracking control to the reference, even if the COM is biased and a robot fails.
-In the robot failure experiment, the altitude dropped immediately after the failure, but the prototype quickly returned to the reference position.
-The robust feedback inputs of eight robots are almost zero except for the unsteady state at the time of failure, and is as small as $2$ N or less even at the time of failure.
+Figure \ref{fig:ex_result12} shows the results of aerial transportation with a biased COM and robot failure.
+The results confirmed that the proposed method enabled the positions and yaw angle control to reach the reference, even if the COM was biased or robot failure occurred.
+In the robot failure experiment, although the altitude was observed to immediately drop following failure, the prototype quickly returned to the reference position.
+The robust feedback inputs of eight robots were approximately zero except for the unsteady state at the time of failure, and are as small as $2$ N or lesser even at the time of failure.
 In other words, most of the flight control is processed by ASSC.
-In addition, ASSC instantly compensates for the shortage of thrust in the event of a failure.
-On the other hand, offsets in the $Y$-direction were observed at the time of failure.
-This offset occurred when the prototype enters a dead band of control owing to fluctuations caused by the failure.
+In addition, ASSC instantly compensated for the shortage of thrust in the event of a failure.
+However, certain offsets were observed in the $Y$-direction at the time of failure.
+This offset occurred when the prototype entered a dead band of control owing to fluctuations caused by the failure.

 Figure \ref{fig:ex3} shows the results without the robust feedback input $\bm{U_f}$.
-In this case, the prototype took off, hovered, and landed even with fully decentralize control, although the asymptotic stability was not proven.
+In this case, the prototype took off, hovered, and landed even with fully decentralized control, although the asymptotic stability was not proven.